StefanoChiodino/stefano-chiodino-uk/content/posts/2021-10-23-everything-i-know-about-reviewing-code.md

 ## Do your homework

 Do not submit code for reviewing before you reviewed it yourself.
-It's **annoying**.
+It's annoying.
 It shouldn't be the reviewer's job to tell you to remove print statements, write tests, etc.

 I usually review the code before every commit, but when I'm almost ready to submit my code for a review I give it a once-over to make sure it's ready.